holochain/docs-pages/src/pages/references/enable-holo.md

     // Most read-only apps will want to do a few writes to set up state at app
     // initialization time.
 These writes happen in each zome's `init` function,
-    // if defined, and if all init succeed, an `InitZomesComplete` action is
+    // if defined, and if all inits succeed, an `InitZomesComplete` action is
     // written to the chain.
 So we need to keep track of whether the op
     // currently being validated comes before or after that point. let mut init_zomes_complete_found = false;